MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/opening-sources-in-vscode.md

    Developer Tools showing an information bar asking you to identify your root folder
 :::image-end:::

-If you select the `Set root folder` button, your operating system ask you to navigate to the folder and select it.
+If you select the **Set root folder** button, the operating system prompts you to navigate to the folder and select it.

 :::image type="complex" source="../media/experiment-sources-in-code-pick-folder.msft.png" alt-text="Picking the location of the root folder using the file manager of your operating system" lightbox="../media/experiment-sources-in-code-pick-folder.msft.png":::
    Picking the location of the root folder using the file manager of your operating system
 :::image-end:::

-Once you select the folder, you need to allow DevTools to get full access to the folder.
-You'll get another prompt near the toolbar asking you to grant permission to DevTools to access the folder.
+After you select a root folder, you need to grant DevTools full access to the folder.
+Above the toolbar, a prompt with **Allow** or **Deny** buttons asks you whether to grant permission to DevTools to access the folder.

 :::image type="complex" source="../media/experiment-sources-in-code-allow-access.msft.png" alt-text="DevTools asking to get access to the folder" lightbox="../media/experiment-sources-in-code-allow-access.msft.png":::
    DevTools asking to get access to the folder
 :::image-end:::

-After you grant permission, the folder you select is added as a Workspace to the Developer Tools.
+After you grant permission, the folder you select is added as a Workspace in DevTools, in the **Filesystem** tab of the **Sources** tool.
 This means that any file you edit in DevTools now opens in Microsoft Visual Studio Code instead of in the Sources tool.
 As an indicator, we show a `linked` icon next to the file name.
 In this example, we'll select the `base.css` link in the **Styles** tool.

 :::image type="complex" source="../media/experiment-sources-in-code-selecting-link.msft.png" alt-text="Selecting a file link in the Styles tool opens the file in Visual Studio Code" lightbox="../media/experiment-sources-in-code-selecting-link.msft.png":::
    Selecting a file link in the **Styles** tool opens the file in Visual Studio Code
 :::image-end:::

 DevTools opens an instance of Visual Studio Code and shows all the files in the root folder.
-DevTools also opens the file you've select at the correct line of the CSS selector.
+DevTools also opens the file you've selected, scrolled to the correct line of the CSS selector.

 :::image type="complex" source="../media/experiment-sources-in-code-editor-open.msft.png" alt-text="Visual Studio Code open with the root folder files and the selected file open" lightbox="../media/experiment-sources-in-code-editor-open.msft.png":::
    Visual Studio Code open with the root folder files and the selected file open